Premier Website Solutions - all your website needs

 I'm very good with doing graphic work, but graphic arts is one of my limitations.
 I can create, modify, or edit, just about anything, but when it comes to coming up with the original idea, I don't have much of an imagination.
 That part is handled by my partner.
 I'm more technically minded.
 Writing code and managing servers is more for me.

 I also know how to get listed on search engines, and how to make a site that search engines like.
 Do a Google search for "website solutions".
-The last time I checked, we were #2 out of 51,000,000 results.
-That's not the top 1%, it's the top 0.00001%, and about a year ago we were #1 out of 558,000,000 results. see screen capture
+The last time I checked, we were #5 out of 100,000,000 results.
+That's not the top 1%, it's the top 0.00001%, and in spring 2007 we were #1 out of 558,000,000 results. see screen capture

 About the partner: